 Want to make your own skin-healing salve?

+Do you go through a lot of balms and salves and want to make your own?
+Good news!
+You can easily make your own calendula skin healing balm in a big batch in your own kitchen.
 Create a batch of chapped cheek balm in your kitchen with just four ingredients: herbs, olive oil, and beeswax.
 Beeswax helps solidify the balm and works as a protective layer on the skin without leaving a greasy feeling.

 Apply the balm before heading outside to protect the skin from harsh elements.
 If your skin feels sensitive in the shower, apply the balm before you rinse off.
 It may sound counter-intuitive to getting clean, but it will protect your skin from drying hot water and allow the botanicals to soak deep into the dermis for healing.